-Community Policing: Improving Police Efficacy and Building Trust

-{From}

 Community Policing: Improving Police Efficacy and Building Trust (CPIPEBT), an eLearning course, enhances learners’ awareness of and skills and abilities to engage in contemporary policing strategies founded in the principles of community policing.

-COURSE LENGTH: 6 HOURS
+LEARNING HOURS: 6 HOURS

 Arizona POST Approved Course